Investigating the leptonic couplings of doubly charged scalars at the muon collider: Setup

 In contrast, these modes can emerge even at the tree-level in models with doubly charged scalars that allow flavor-violation in the leptonic decay modes.
-On the other hand, for processes like $\ell_{i} \to \ell_{j}\gamma$, that can arise within the SM at 1-loop via the $W$-boson exchange, one gets additional contributions from the doubly charged scalar that can modify the corresponding cross-section.
-Apart from these lepton flavor-violating processes, the Large Electron-Positron ($\tt{LEP}$) collider facility also searched for doubly charged scalars in the $e^{+}e^{-} \to \ell^{+}_{i}\ell^{-}_{i}$ channels.
-It is important to note that the majority of these abovementioned processes are primarily proportional to the multiplicative coupling factor $h_{ij}h^{*}_{kl}$, where each index represents the lepton families.
+In principle, neutral scalars can also induce such FCNC processes, for instance in MSSM-type SUSY models~\cite{Kersten:2014xaa} and in several variants of the Two-Higgs-Doublet Model (2HDM)~\cite{Davidson:2010xv,Davidson:2016utf}.
+In this work, however, we focus mainly on the phenomenology of the doubly charged scalar.
+On the other hand, for processes like $\ell_{i} \to \ell_{j}\gamma$, that can arise within the SM at 1-loop via the $W$-boson exchange, one gets additional contributions from the doubly charged scalar that can modify the corresponding cross-section\footnote{There can be an additional contribution from singly charged scalars, which is approximately 8 times smaller than that of the doubly charged scalar~\cite{Akeroyd:2009nu,Lindner:2016bgg}.
+Thus, the dominant contribution comes from the doubly charged scalars in these processes.}.
+Apart from these lepton flavor-violating (LFV) processes, the Large Electron-Positron ($\tt{LEP}$) collider facility also searched for doubly charged scalars in the $e^{+}e^{-} \to \ell^{+}_{i}\ell^{-}_{i}$ channels.
+It is important to note that the majority of these above-mentioned processes are primarily proportional to the multiplicative coupling factor $h_{ij}h^{*}_{kl}$, where each index represents the lepton families.
 As mentioned before, the muon collider provides us with the scope to probe to significant sensitivity, the individual $\{h_{\mu\tau}, h_{\mu\mu}, h_{\mu e}\}$ couplings that can be realized from the Feynman diagram illustrated in Figure \ref{Fig:feynman}, very similar to $\tt{LEP}$ which imposed absolute bounds on $\{h_{ee}, h_{e\mu}, h_{e\tau}\}$.

 One can always choose a fine-tuned value for the $h_{ij}$ (where $i,j = e, \tau$) to satisfy these constraints while keeping the value of $\{h_{\mu\tau}, h_{\mu\mu}, h_{\mu e}\}$ at $\mathcal{O}(1)$.
 To emphasize this point, let us consider the muonium-antimuonium transition $M \to \overline{M}$~\cite{Willmann:1998gd}.
 Here, the upper bound on the probability of conversion between the LFV bound states (\emph{i.e.} $\mu^{+}e^{-} \longleftrightarrow \mu^{-}e^{+}$) will take the following form